Zenoix/Anime-Recommendations/README.md

 **Packages:** pandas, numpy, matplotlib, seaborn

 #### Anime and Rating Datasets
-Data was downloaded from https://www.kaggle.com/CooperUnion/anime-recommendations-database
+Data was downloaded from https://www.kaggle.com/CooperUnion/anime-recommendations-database.
+If you want to download the data from this repository and not the original source, you will need to either manually download them from Github, or install [Git LFS](https://git-lfs.github.com/) to download the data.